-Figures 1A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane South and North), Gauteng Province during epidemiological weeks 1-48, 2021.
+Figure 1 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane South and North), Gauteng Province during epidemiological weeks 1-51, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be done for specimens tested in the same laboratory.

-C: City of Johannesburg Metropolitan Municipality
+D: City of Johannesburg Metropolitan Municipality

-Figure 1C.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTPs) in the City of Johannesburg Metropolitan Municipality, Gauteng Province during epidemiological weeks 1-48, 2021.
+Figure 1 D. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTPs) in the City of Johannesburg Metropolitan Municipality, Gauteng Province during epidemiological weeks 1-51, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels overtime should only be made for specimens tested in the same laboratory.

-D: Ekurhuleni East (sub-districts D, E or E1, E2)
+E: Ekurhuleni East (sub-districts D, E or E1, E2)

-E: Ekurhuleni South (sub-districts A, F or S1, S2)
+F: Ekurhuleni South (sub-districts A, F or S1, S2)

-F: Ekurhuleni North (sub-districts B, C or N1, N2)
+G: Ekurhuleni North (sub-districts B, C or N1,N2)

-Figures 1D-F. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in Ekurhuleni Metropolitan Municipality, Gauteng Province during epidemiological weeks 1-48, 2021.
+Figure 1 E-G. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in Ekurhuleni Metropolitan Municipality, Gauteng Province during epidemiological weeks 1-51, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-G. West Rand District Municipality
+H: West Rand District Municipality

-Figure 1G.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1-45, 2021.
+Figure 1 H. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1-4, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Gauteng province, wastewater testing for SARS-CoV-2 is currently being conducted in four district municipalities: the City of Tshwane, the City of Johannesburg, Ekurhuleni and West Rand laboratories, namely NICD, NIOH, CSIR, and Waterlab.
+In Gauteng province, wastewater testing for SARS-CoV-2 is currently being conducted in four district municipalities: the City of Tshwane, the City of Johannesburg, Ekurhuleni and West Rand laboratories, namely NICD, NIOH, CSIR, Waterlab and SAMRC-TB platform.
 The figures above are arranged to reflect the geographical locations of the wastewater treatment plants.

-In Tshwane District Municipality, SARS-CoV-2 levels are being monitored in 11 treatment plants in Tshwane South and North (Figures 1A-B).
-In Tshwane South, the NICD tests SARS-CoV-2 levels at Daspoort, the Waterlab at Bronkhortspruit while the National Institute for Occupational Health (NIOH) tests at Sunderland Ridge and Baviaanspoort.
-In Tshwane North, the NICD is testing at Rooiwal, while the NIOH is testing at four WWTPS, namely, Refilwe, Rooiwal, Bebelegi, and Rietgat.
-Waterlab is testing at three WWTPs namely, Sandspruit, Temba, and Zeekoegat.
+In Tshwane District Municipality, SARS-CoV-2 levels are being monitored in 15 treatment plants in Tshwane South and North (Figures 1A-C).
+In Tshwane South, the NICD tests SARS-CoV-2 levels at Daspoort; Waterlab at Bronkhortspruit; the National Institute for Occupational Health (NIOH) at Sunderland Ridge and Baviaanspoort; the SAMRC-TB at Godrich and Summerplace.
+In Tshwane North, the NICD is testing at Rooiwal; the NIOH is testing at four WWTPS-namely, Refilwe, Rooiwal, Bebelegi, and Rietgat.
+Waterlab is testing at three WWTPs- Sandspruit, Temba, and Zeekoegat while the SAMRC-TB tests at Klipgat.